How Criminal Cases Actually Work, The Map Nobody Gives You

 How long it takes: The hearing itself is typically 10-30 minutes.

 What matters here: Bail.
-If you can't afford bail, you'll sit in jail while your case proceeds — which can last months or years.
+If you can't afford bail, you'll sit in jail while your case proceeds.
+Which can last months or years.
 Pretrial detention affects outcomes: detained defendants accept plea deals at higher rates, partly because jail is miserable and a plea means going home.
 Understanding this pressure is part of understanding the system.

 What to ask your attorney: "Is there a basis to challenge the bail amount or conditions?
 What would it take to get a lower bond or release?"